oxiby/book/src/guide/maps.md

 Remember that patterns allow us to **destructure** compound values into their constituent parts.
 Don't worry about that for now.
 We'll explore patterns further in a future chapter.
-For now, just remember that when using a `for` loop with a hash map, we must bind both the key and the value.
+For now, just remember that when using a `for` loop with a map, we must bind both the key and the value.

 ## Inserting values

-To insert a new value into a hash map, use the indexing operator plus an assignment:
+To insert a new value into a map, use the indexing operator plus an assignment:

 ```oxiby
 shopping_list["dragonfruit"] = 1